 The public sector has a key role to play in shaping the cloud computing market.
 But with the public sector market fragmented, its requirements have little impact, services integration is low and citizens do not get the best value for money.

-This year, the European Commission is therefore setting up a European Cloud Partnership (ECP), bringing together industry expects and public sector users to work on common procurement requirements for cloud computing in an open and fully transparent way.
+The European Cloud Partnership (ECP) brings together industry expects and public sector users to work on common procurement requirements for cloud computing in an open and fully transparent way.
 The ECP aims at driving the first steps towards better public procurement of cloud services in Europe, based on common definitions of requirements and possibly eventually going as far as joint procurement across borders.
 This should make the public sector more effective, i.e. save money and do more with less, while it would also stimulate a European cloud industry.

-Find out more on the scope and aims of the ECP .
+Find out more about the scope and aims of the ECP .